jpedro/jpedro.github.io/bash-dispatch.md

 ### One more thing

-I'm also tired to update the usage echo strings.
+I giveup showing a script's usage using `echo`es.

-It's much easier to write the usage in a comment in the beginning of the file and grep it.
-Example:
+It's much cleaner to write the usage in a comment in the beginning of the file and grep it.
+It's also the first thing you see when you open the script in a text editor.

 ```bash
 #!/usr/bin/env bash